Skip to main content

 Understanding Hormonal Shifts in Postmenopause

-The transition into marks a distinct phase in a woman’s life, characterized by the cessation of ovarian function.
-This biological event leads to a significant reduction in the production of ovarian hormones, including estrogens, progesterone, and androgens like testosterone.
 While the ovaries are the primary source of testosterone in premenopausal women, the adrenal glands and peripheral tissues continue to produce smaller amounts postmenopause.
 However, these endogenous levels are often insufficient to maintain optimal physiological function, leading to a spectrum of symptoms that can impact daily living and long-term health.

 Considering the interconnectedness of biological systems, a decline in one hormonal pathway rarely acts in isolation.
-The operates as a finely tuned network, where changes in one hormone can ripple across multiple physiological processes.
-For instance, reduced can influence metabolic pathways, affecting how the body processes sugars and fats.
+The endocrine system operates as a finely tuned network, where changes in one hormone can ripple across multiple physiological processes.
+For instance, reduced testosterone levels can influence metabolic pathways, affecting how the body processes sugars and fats.
 These metabolic alterations, in turn, can have implications for cardiovascular well-being, a primary concern for women as they age.

 What Are Cardiovascular Markers?